martincserep/ShoppingAssistant/README.md

 # ***Shopping Assistant***
-> This is a shopping list and shopping cart counter app.
+> This is a shopping list and shopping cart price counter app.

 ## Installation